sjtodd/morfessoRED/README.md

 This code accompanies the following paper:

-> Todd, Huang, Needle, Hay, and King (2022).
+> Todd, Huang, Needle, Hay, and King (to appear).
 Unsupervised morphological segmentation in a language with reduplication.
-To appear in Proceedings of the 19th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology.
+In Proceedings of the 19th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology.
 Stroudsburg, PA: Association for Computational Linguistics.

 **Please note:**
 - Documentation and tidying of the code is ongoing.
 Flags may change during this process.